ro011110ot/MicroPython_ESP32/README.md

 ## How it Works

 The `main.py` script is the starting point.
-It first connects to the WiFi network using the `wifi.py` module.
+It first connects to the Wi-Fi network using the `wifi.py` module.
 Once connected, it calls `own_timers.start_timer()` to set up and start the timers.

 There are two main timers: